tomasokal/notesandsuch/ds_notes.md

   * Precision is the proportion of correctly predicted positive observations.
 The True Positives divided by all the Positives.
   * The F1 score is the weighted average of both of these.
   * Depending the model, outcome, and balance of outcomes, a model should prioritize some of these.
 F1 is good if the outcome is not balanced.
 If false positives and false negatives are similarly important, Accuracy is useful.
 If false positives and false negatives are different, then looking at both Accuracy and Precision is useful.

+# Questions

+## Bias vs. Variance Tradeoff

+  * Bias will be simplifying assumptions made by model
+  * Variance error will be amount estimates of outcome (target) will change if different data is used
+  * High Bias, Low Variance Will be consistent, but inaccurate on average
+  * High Variance, Low Bias will be accurate on average, but inconsistent
+  * Need to make balance between underfitting by simplifying model too much and overfitting by memorizing noise instead of signal.

+## Bayes Theorem

+  * Bayes Theorem will give posterior probability of event given prior knowledge.
+  * True Positive Rate divided by sum of False Positive Rate and True Positive Rate

+## Type 1 vs. Type 2 Error

+  * Type 1 Error is False Positive (Predict man is pregnant)
+  * Type 2 Error is False Negative (Predict pregnant woman is not pregnant)

+## Cross-Validation on Time-Series

+  * Have to account for autocorrelation of data
+  * Forward chain to model on past data and look at forward facing data

+## Regression vs. Classification

+  * Regression gives continous results while classification gives discrete values and categories (Is a name correlated with male/female vs. Is a name male or female)

+## When to use ensemble model

+  * Want to reduce overfitting and make model more robust
+  * Combination and stacking of models